 Here are my friend Nancy, a poor seagull, and I at the Oakland plastic bag ban press conference on the steps of City Hall this morning.
 (I’ve got to do something about my hair soon!
 I’m starting to look like one of the Partridge Family boys.)
 It was a beautiful, sunny day: a reprieve from all the rain we’ve been having.

-You can watch ABC 7′s disappointing (in my opinion) coverage of the press conference here: http://abclocal.go.com/kgo/media?id=5919632.
+I thought ABC 7′s coverage of the press conference was disappointing.
 They really seem to focus on the plastics industry’s arguments against the ban rather than on promoters’ arguments for it.
 And reusable bags barely get mentioned at all.
 Oh well.

 On the bright side, businesses such as Whole Foods and City Car Share had representatives who spoke in favor of the ban today.
 Whole Foods, as you’ve probably already heard, is set to eliminate plastic bags in all of its stores by Earth Day this year.